Free tool

 Google Ads format

-Phone hashed in E.164 form, with the + prefix.
-This is the format Google Ads Customer Match documents.
+Phone code made with the + sign.
+This is what Google Ads Customer Match asks for.

 Meta Ads format

-Phone hashed as digits only, no +.
-This is the format Meta Custom Audiences documents.
+Phone code made with digits only, no +.
+This is what Meta Custom Audiences asks for.

 | # | Email SHA-256 | Phone | Phone SHA-256 (Google) | Phone SHA-256 (Meta) |